deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](figures/figures_4_0.png)

-> 🔼 This figure illustrates the difference between training a Vision Language Model (VLM) exclusively on direct answers versus generating chain-of-thought (CoT) reasoning for prediction, highlighting the benefits of reasoning alignment using self-generated data.
+> 🔼 This figure illustrates the difference between training a vision language model (VLM) exclusively on direct answers versus incorporating chain-of-thought (CoT) reasoning, highlighting the benefits of CoT for improved reasoning alignment and self-generated data.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: The upper figure questions whether training exclusively on direct-answer datasets can effectively teach CoT prediction.
 In the lower figure, generating CoT for prediction provides the additional benefit of reasoning alignment, allowing the model to improve by leveraging self-generated data.